OUR MISSION, OUR HISTORY

 A national 501(c)(3) nonprofit organization, PursuitSAFETY® is committed to reducing the number of deaths and injuries as a result of vehicular police pursuit and response call crashes.
 We are working for a safer way to prevent these tragedies from happening to others and to save lives, especially innocent bystanders and police officers.

 PursuitSAFETY® advocates well-defined law enforcement policy to ensure the safety of both officers and the public they serve.
-We also advocate:
+We believe lives are saved when policies include:

 - policies that clearly define speed limits for peace officers when they respond to calls,

-mandatory training of officers in their agency’s pursuit policy at least every two years,
+- mandatory training of officers in their agency’s pursuit policy and anti-pursuit devices at least annually,

 - mandatory reporting of deaths and injuries, as well as property damage, in pursuit-related collisions through NHTSA, and